 Pacific beetle mimic Diploptera punctataWhere found: Asia and Pacific islands including Hawaii.

 The Pacific beetle mimic cockroach is certainly one of a kind.
 This is the only species of cockroach known to reproduce by vivipary.
-Females of other cockroaches produce eggcases which are either left to the environment or drawn back into the body for incubation.
-D.punctata females, however, produce eggs internally which are quite small and are nourished much as in mammalian reproduction.
+Females of other cockroaches produce oothecae which are either left to the environment, carried around, or drawn back into the body for protected incubation (live bearing).
+Diploptera punctata females, however, produce eggs internally which are quite small and are nourished much as in mammalian reproduction.

 Cuban burrowing cockroach Byrsotria fumigataWhere found: Cuba, West Indies.